- Food and Cooking»

 He would be making all of the many wonderful, tasty, mouth-watering cookies we all looked forward to when he was baking cookies each year.

 Cookies were not the only sweets he made.
 There were shoofly pies, too.
 Of all of the sweet treats I believe shoofly pies are among my most favorite he was baking.
+He left the planet about 5 years ago now.
+He had stopped making these delicious delicasies due to failing health.
+So this is a continuing tribute to him.

 Magic in the Kitchen